 What are the risks of taking milk thistle?

 - Risks.
 Milk thistle can trigger allergic reactions.
 People who are allergic to artichokes, kiwi, ragweed, daisies, marigolds, and chrysanthemums are at higher risk.
-Those who have diabetes, endometriosis, breast cancer, uterine cancer, ovarian cancer, or other hormone dependent diseases should check with a doctor before using milk thistle.
+Those who have diabetes or endometriosis should check with a doctor before using milk thistle.
 While milk thistle has been traditionally used in pregnant and breastfeeding women, its safety is unknown.
-So if you’re either pregnant or breastfeeding, check with your health care provider before using milk thistle.
+So, if you’re either pregnant or breastfeeding, check with your health care provider before using milk thistle.
 Milk thistle is not recommended for children.